joshua-hampton/exiftool-handler/README.md

 The [displayed metadata remain available to the ExifTool handler](#section_extracted_metadata) until metadata are displayed/extracted for a new file or until metadata are embedded within a file.
-Consequently, the contents of a targetted file can be redisplayed at any time using the same handler method, but without an input argument:
+Consequently, the contents of a targeted file can be redisplayed at any time using the same handler method, but without an input argument: